 Delete rows in SQL Server

-To complete the data cycle, we'll delete the row that we've previously added.
-This section shows how to use a simple DELETE command to remove data from the SQL Server table.
+To complete the data cycle, delete the previously added row.
+This section shows how to use a simple DELETE command to remove data from the SQL Server table in your application.

 using System;